spavlinek/sudoku/README.md

-This project is Sudoku.
-You play the sudoku game.
+This project is a version of the NY Times Sudoku.
 The project can be run with the sudoku.py folder and needs itertools and pyscreenshot to function.
 The extra features included are: a more sophisticated unban, preferences and ability to convert to pdf file.
 Keyboard shortcuts:
 's' - toggle showing solution board